-Have you ever found yourself feeling like your going around in circles repeating patterns the same patterns of behaviour for example in relationships or life in general?
-If so, this is where counselling can help by offering you a safe confidential and non-judgemental space to explore these further to help you to reflect on these and life choices which is often difficult in our fast-moving world.
+Have you ever found yourself feeling like your going around in circles repeating the same patterns of behaviour for example in relationships or life in general?
+If so, this is where counselling can help by offering you a safe confidential and non-judgemental space to explore these further to help you reflect on your life choices, which is often difficult in our fast-moving world.
 I believe passionately that counselling can play an important part in maintaining our physical and emotional wellbeing.

 I am a Therapeutic Counsellor and Registered Member of the British Association for Counselling and Psychotherapy with nearly twenty years’ experience of working in both the statutory and charitable sector with adults, young people and families.
 My practice is specifically tailored to individual need and I incorporated both creative and CBT techniques.